To register, contact:

 We are continuing the tradition of community networking at this event.
 It is designed to help all of our attendees create, discover, and renew valuable business relationships.
 This allows for cross-industry collaboration and growth.

-We anticipate up to thirty exhibits hosted by sponsors and the University covering a wide range of educational and professional services, many of them important to your business and client.
+We anticipate over 20 exhibits hosted by sponsors and the University covering a wide range of educational and professional services, many of them important to your business and client.
 This year we have increased the amount of floor time of participants in the exhibit areas.

 A social scientist specializing in organizational change, Ron McMillan is the New York Times bestselling author of “Crucial Conversations,” “Crucial Accountability,” “Influencer,” and “Change Anything.”
 For thirty years, he has delivered engaging keynotes at major conferences including the American Society of Training and Development and the Society for Human Resource Management.
 He has spoken at hundreds of conferences, conventions, and management retreats as well as delivered keynote addresses for Fortune 500 organizations.
 Recognized as a subject-matter expert in influence, leadership, and workplace communication, he has been featured widely in the national media and his work has been translated into 28 languages and has generated results for 300 of the Fortune 500.